 I am a Ph.D. candidate in sociology at Boston University.
-I work at the intersection of work, occupations, and organizations by adopting a cultural sociology lens to examine topics of social inequality.
+I work at the intersection of labor markets, technology, and inequality and inclusion to examine the future of work, occupations, professions, and organizations.

-I presented my research at various academic meetings in the US, Canada, and Europe, including American Sociological Association (ASA), European Group for Organizational Studies (EGOS), Eastern Sociological Society (ESS), and European Sociological Association (ESA).
+I presented my research at various academic meetings, including Academy of Management (AOM), People and Organizations (P&O), American Sociological Association (ASA), European Group for Organizational Studies (EGOS), Eastern Sociological Society (ESS), and European Sociological Association (ESA).
 I am also a 2022 Medici Summer School Fellow and an avid member of Precarity Lab since its launch in 2020.

 I hold both a B.A. and an M.A. in sociology from Bogazici University, Turkey.